some-natalie/some-natalie/_recipes/cassoulet.md

 - Duck confit and duck fat is traditionally used, but hard to find.
 Turkey legs work well too.
 - Don't make it hard.
 It's beans and meats and some veggies in a brown broth.
 - Baking soda and extra soak and cook time on dried beans needed for altitude adjustments.
+- A [bouquet garni](https://en.wikipedia.org/wiki/Bouquet_garni) (fresh herbs) is an easy upgrade if you have fresh herbs available.